-An initial dose of two tablets of Acetaminophen and Tramadol Hydrochloride Tablets is recommended.
-Additional doses can be taken as needed, not exceeding 8 tablets (equivalent to 300 mg tramadol and 2600 mg Acetaminophen) per day.
+An initial dose of two tablets of Tramadol Hydrochloride and Acetaminophen tablet is recommended.
+Additional doses can be taken as needed, not exceeding 8 tablets (equivalent to 300 mg tramadol and 2600 mg acetaminophen) per day.

 The dosing interval should not be less than six hours.